frictionlessdata/frictionless-py/docs/guides/describing-data.md

 The essence of a Data Resource is a locator for the data it describes.
 A range of other properties can be declared to provide a richer set of metadata.

 For this section, we will use a file that is slightly more complex to handle.
-For some reason, cells are separated by the ";" char and there is a comment on the top:
+In this example, cells are separated by the ";" character and there is a comment on the top:

 > Download [`country-2.csv`](https://raw.githubusercontent.com/frictionlessdata/frictionless-py/master/data/country-2.csv) into the `data` folder to reproduce the examples.